 There are a few standard ways to use magic; freeform, spells, and summons.

-Unlike freform magic and magical spells, summoning influences the will of a sentient spirit rather than drawing upon threads of spiritual essence woven into cast magic.
+Unlike freeform magic and spells, summoning influences the will of a sentient spirit rather than drawing upon threads of spiritual essence to weave into magic being cast.
 The most common way of summoning is by music, and almost all summoners are musicians.
 Individuals who are innately connected to spiritual presence have always claimed to hear songs as a manifestation of sentient spirits.
-Summoning is said to be easier than sorcery, freeform magic or magical spells, and is a common alternative for those who wish to learn magic but are unable to mastery sorcery.
+Summoning is said to be easier than sorcery, freeform magic, or spells, and is a common alternative for those who wish to learn magic but are unable to mastery sorcery.
 Summoning is typically restricted to immortal spirits.
-Summoning is caleld necromancy when usedon mortal spirits, such as humans, beast-humans, and animals, because it results in the death of the summoned entity.
+Summoning is called necromancy when used on mortal spirits, such as humans, beast-humans, and animals, because it results in the death of the summoned entity.

 Demon magic, also referred to as Common Magic, is the form of magic most accessible to mortals.
 Demon magic has no restrictions and requires no qualifications; only the will to try is needed for any mortal who wishes to use it.
 Until the Prohibition, Demon magic had been an engine of growth and prosperity for the Mortal Realms.
-Used to increase the effectiveness and efficiency of civilization, Demon magic had pervaded every aspect of human life; long distance transportation, communication, and heavy construction were all developed with the aid of Demon magic.
-Even the tedium of daily life had been alleviated by the use of Demon magic in everday chores.
-Though blamed for the spread of Carciphona, there have only been isolated cases of demon spirits having an averse effect on human souls.
+Used to increase the effectiveness and efficiency of civilization, Demon magic had pervaded every aspect of human life; from long distance transportation, communication, and heavy construction, to the tedium of daily life, all developed to utilize aid of Demon magic.
+Though blamed for the spread of Carciphonas, there have only been isolated cases of demon spirits having an averse effect on human souls.
 There is no conclusive evidence linking demon magic use to an increased risk of infection.

 Advanced users also benefit from using channeling mediums.
 A medium can be used to gain access to greater magical strength than the caster is able to naturally weave.
 For example, a staff can be spellbound with amplifiers prior to casting in order to increase the caster's magical output.
 Protection brooches and gems can also be infused with powerful magic and then activated by a simple spell.
 These pre-charged artifacts greatly reduces the amount of magic required from the user.